A consultant-led service provided alongside specialist nurse practitioners

 He undertook his postgraduate training in Edinburgh and London before starting his specialty training in infectious diseases and general medicine in the North East of England.

 He has experience in managing a wide range of infections including HIV and has worked at the Hospital for Tropical Diseases in London.
 He has the diploma in Tropical Medicine and Hygiene as well as diploma in HIV Medicine.

-Simon is a specialist in all aspects of general infectious diseases with particular interest in bone and joint infections, HIV, viral hepatitis, fever of unknown origin, travel related infections, Lyme disease and sepsis.
+Simon is a specialist in all aspects of general infectious diseases with particular interest in bone and joint infections, HIV, viral hepatitis, fever of unknown origin and travel-related infections.

 Bob studied medicine at the Royal Free School of Medicine, London.
 Following this obtained an MD degree from the University of Newcastle upon Tyne, and became a fellow of the Royal College of Physicians of Edinburgh.